RasoolAsaad/RandomWebsite/README.md

 How this website works:
   It is a social-media-like website, where there is divs that act like accounts that you are friends with, which you can show the 'chat box' thing by clicking anywhere on the account (except for the account buttons).
   Clicking on the "Message User" button changes the status of every account based on the current *functionIndex*.
+  The "Camera" button inside the "Input Box" found in the "Chat Box" sends messages as if there was another user messager you.
   It lacks a lot of stuff, but it's an experimental project so expect everything lol.